ashu777/WelcomeKotlin/README.md

 # WelcomeKotlin
 First Kotlin program.
-By using kotlin a TextView and a Button is shown in this project.
+ A TextView and a Button is shown in this project using kotlin.